RobC-png/namer_app/README.md

 3. 🗑️ Delete Functionality – Remove items from favorites and history individually.

+4. ☁️ Persistence – Save favorites across sessions using a Button to upload them to a local DB.

 ## 🛠️ Planned Features
 This project is actively evolving as a learning tool.
 Here are my plans for future additions:

 1. 🔍 Search – Search within favorites or history.

 2. 📋 Copy to Clipboard – Tap to copy a word pair.

-3. ☁️ Persistence – Save favorites across sessions (e.g. SharedPreferences or local DB).